mwlovell/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming? making your code easily readable for machines and screen readers
+1. How would you describe acessibility on the web to someone new to programming? making your code easily readable for machines and screen readers. it means making a website's design responsive so that it can be viewed on many screen sizes without losing functionality or intended appearance
-2. Talk about 3 different things you can do to ensure your website is accessible. metaTag, responsive design, clear organized code, semantic html
+2. Talk about 3 different things you can do to ensure your website is accessible. viewport metaTag, responsive design, clear organized code, semantic html
-3. How would you explain the concept of a variable to someone new to programming? a variable is a placeholder just like in math. it holds the place of an imaginary value for a function
+3. How would you explain the concept of a variable to someone new to programming? a variable is a placeholder just like in math. it holds the place of an imaginary value for a function, so that data can be inserted
 4. What is the purpose of using functions in code? to make our lives easier and use les code to do more work and to make our web sites responsive and functional
 5. How do you access a key inside of an object inside of an array?